Duncan Tonatiuh: Books

 Separate Is Never Equal: Sylvia Mendez and Her Family's Fight (May 6, 2014): About ten years before Brown v.
 Board of Education, Sylvia Mendez was denied the right to go to a "Whites only" school in California.
 She and her parents brought together the Hispanic community and filed a lawsuit that was in the federal district court.
 They eventually ended school segregation in California.

 Funny Bones: Posada and His Day of the Dead Calaveras (2015) is about how the calaveras (skeletons), who performed everyday and festive activities, came to be.
 José Guadalupe Posada drew political cartoons because there was no freedom of speech.
 His calavera drawings are best known for Día de los Muertos (Day of the Dead).

-In Salsa (2015), Jorge Argueta, Elisa Amando, and Duncan Tonatiuh bring together an easy and delicious recipe for salsa.
-The salsa includes tomatoes as bongos and kettledrums, onion, marca, garlic, cilantro and the trumpets, and the conductor.
+In Salsa (2015), Jorge Argueta, Elisa Amando, and Duncan Tonatiuh present a recipe for salsa.
+The salsa includes tomatoes, onion, cilantro, garlic, a maraca, trumpets, bongos, kettledrums, and a conductor.

 The Princess and the Warrior: A Tale of Two Volcanoes (2016): Princess Izta had many people who wanted to marry her.
 When Popoca, a warrior, came along and promised to love her and be true to her, she fell in love.
 In order for Princess Izta and Popoca to get married, the emperor told him that he needed to defeat their enemy, Jaguar Claw.
 His challenger sent a message to Princess Izta saying he was dead when he was still alive and about to defeat Jaguar Claw.
 Princess Izta then went into a very deep sleep and couldn't be woken by anyone.
 It is a story of how two volcanoes were formed, Iztaccíhuatl (who sleeps) and Popocatépetl (who tries to wake her by ash and smoke).